amanda-hg/date-formats/README.md

 This module has one method:

-- format: returns a date with the format which one the user pass by param.
+- format: returns a date with the format date which one the user pass by param.

 # Example
 ## format